tmoss4/bkr/pages/politics/parties.md

 - post format

 ---
 There are three major political parties in the Bahamas.
-This page includes basic information about their views on various issues.
-Idealogical differences between the parties has previously been removed from the political discourse, however, this page categorizes their notable actions and quotes from party leaders in order to build a party profile.

-Click on the party's logo to visit their website and find contact information.
+Click on the party's logo to visit their website and learn more.

 <div class="row">